kienkanne/NexusMol/docs/DATA_FLOW.md

 <output_dir>/<ligand_name>_prepared.mol2
 ```

 When `skip=True` is used by the Python parallel executor, failed ligand tasks are logged and filtered out of downstream results.
+The surviving molecules can be misaligned with the original names list when a task fails.

 ## Docking Data Path